 Unfortunately for Xaro, Dany’s dragons are more apt to burn buildings to the ground than surrender, so Daenerys was able to steal them away from the House of the Undying pretty quickly.
 And once she came across Xaro and Doreah, her servant-turned-betrayer, she locked them in a vault of riches to slowly starve to death in the dark.
 That’s a nasty way to go.

-When: season 4, episode 10 - The Children
+When: Season 4, episode 10 - The Children

 Sometimes it’s hard to remember just how much power Tywin Lannister had over the Seven Kingdoms, but for a while he was a force to be reckoned with.
-Tywin was the Hand of the King for both Joffrey Baratheon and Tommen Baratheon, as well as the former Mad King Targaryen, and he knew what he was doing the entire time.
+Tywin was the Hand of the King for both Joffrey and Tommen Baratheon, as well as the former Mad King Targaryen, and he knew what he was doing the entire time.
 He’s exerted an amazing amount of power over the decades, ruling the kingdoms more than any of his royal children ever could.

 What’s amazing is not that he died, but rather how he died.
-For years, Tywin resented his son Tyrion for supposedly killing his wife in childbirth.
+For years, Tywin resented his son Tyrion for being a dwarf and supposedly killing his wife in childbirth.
 As such, he’d taken great measure to torture his son, including forcing Tyrion to watch as the woman he loved, a prostitute, was paid to sleep with an entire group of guards.
 Tyrion was the one to finally kill him off, shooting him with a crossbow as he sat over the toilet in his pajamas.
 It was gratifying to see such an imposing man killed during such an embarrassing moment.

-When: season 4, episode 7 - Mockingbird
+When: Season 4, episode 7 - Mockingbird

 How: Pushed out of the Moon Door